stevenngo3/cse110lab1/index.md

 # Steven Ngo's User Page
 Hello, my name is Steven Ngo and I am a **third year computer science major**.
 If you want to know some of my interests, you can jump to the [food section](#about-food) where I talk about my favorite foods.

+My favorite quote is:
+> You only live once, but if you work it right, once is enough. - Joe E. Lewis

+What I hope to accomplish during my life:
+- [X] Become a student at UCSD
+- [ ] Become a successful software engineer

 ## About Programming
 Programming languages I have worked with:
 * Java